 Bees are far more than just insects with a sting; they are vital contributors to the health of ecosystems and human agriculture.
-Often unseen, their daily activities underpin much of the natural world and our supply.
+Often unseen, their daily activities underpin much of the natural world and our food supply.

 The Secret Lives of Bees